ANNMAINAWANGARI/ANNMAINAWANGARI/README.md

 ### SOFTWARE DEVELOPER

-- 🔭 I’m currently working on Data Structures and Algorithms && Open Source Contribution.
+- 🔭 I’m currently building applications using Golang.
 - 🌱 I’m currently learning Rust.
-- 👯 I’m looking to collaborate on any Blockchain(EVM), React JS, Next JS,Angular JS, TypeScript, SQL/NoSQL(MongoDB && Firebase) and Node.js(microservices) projects.
+- 👯 I’m looking to collaborate on any Blockchain and Full Stack projects.
 - 💬 Ask me about MERNG stack.
 - 📫 How to reach me: [Email] (mainaann367@gmail.com)
 - 😄 Pronouns: She/Her.
-- ⚡ Fun fact: I would die for a cat.

 ## Tools and Languages: